Muscle Tension Dysphonia

 Call for an Appointment 855-855-6484

 Muscle tension dysphonia, or voice strain caused by muscle tightness, can occur even when there is no damage to your vocal cords (also known as vocal folds).
-It’s often overlooked and left untreated.
-The Duke voice care team of laryngologists -- ear, nose, and throat (ENT) doctors with advanced training in voice disorders -- and highly trained speech pathologists diagnose your condition and help you learn to use your voice more comfortably in order to speak or sing without strain.
+It’s often overlooked and left untreated but can have a big impact on your voice.
+The Duke Voice Care team of laryngologists -- ear, nose, and throat (ENT) doctors with advanced training in voice disorders -- and highly trained speech pathologists teach you how to use your voice more comfortably in order to speak or sing without strain.

 Find a Muscle Tension Dysphonia Doctor